wp-plugins/movies/readme.txt

 == Description ==

 Movies allows you to use simple functions in your theme to display videos you have attached to Posts/Pages/Custom Post Types in your Media Library.
 Your player is styled 100% with CSS/images (if you want).
-The video player uses the VideoJS library and your browser's native HTML5 capabilities when available with a fallback to Flash when necessary.
+The video player uses the MediaElement (by default, or VideoJS - you pick!) library and your browser's native HTML5 capabilities when available with a fallback to Flash when necessary.
 Allows you to play video inline on mobile browsers that support HTML5 Video.
 Video metadata is written to the page using the hMedia micro-format for semantic markup.

 You can use this shortcode <code>[movies]</code> or <code>the_movies()</code> or <code>the_videos()</code> in your theme to output your item's attachments.